 Northeast Medical & Scientific Branch - Massachusetts Pulmonary Section Annual Meeting

-The Annual Meeting of the Massachusetts Pulmonary Section, jointly provided by Tufts University School of Medicine and the American Lung Association of the Northeast is held each March/April for all health care professionals interested in respiratory disease and critical care medicine.
+The Annual Meeting of the Massachusetts Pulmonary Section, jointly provided by Tufts University School of Medicine and the American Lung Association is held each March/April for all health care professionals interested in respiratory disease and critical care medicine.

-MPS2017 - The 72nd Annual Meeting of the Massachusetts Pulmonary Section will be held on March 22, 2017 at the Boston Marriott Newton Hotel.
+MPS2020 - The 75th Annual Meeting of the Massachusetts Pulmonary Section will be held on Wednesday, March 25, 2020 at the Boston Marriott Newton Hotel.

 Who Should Attend the Annual Meeting?

 The standard registration fee is $130 (MDs/Dos) or $105 (RTs/RNs).
 We are pleased this year to be able to support the medical education of physicians-in-training by offering a limited number of discounted registrations (in advance of the event) for current fellows at a rate of $50.

 Registration fees are payable strictly in advance of the meeting and are non-refundable in the case of cancellation.
 Substitutions can be made in advance of the event by sending details to [email protected].